 Small Business Worker

-For those who want to know how businesses really work, consider helping a small-business owner.
+If you want to know how businesses really work, consider helping a small-business owner.
 The advantage of working at a small company is that you may have a greater variety of job duties and opportunities to learn while earning money.
 Earning the trust and respect of the owner can lead to more responsibilities and opportunities over time.
+That's great training for your future career.

 Library Assistant